 The knight rests on a nebuly line, a device used in heraldry to suggest clouds that here denotes the Command’s airborne capabilities.
 A crossed sword and fasces (bundled sticks with an axe head symbolizing authority) on which the globe is superimposed, coupled with the chess knight, suggest the three major components of CAPOC’s mission: Special Ops (sword), Psychological Ops (knight), and Civil Affairs (fasces).
 The trio of devices also reinforces the unit motto, "By Sword, Deed, And Word."
 The color silver used in the insignia symbolize eminence, while the red denotes action and valor.

-Often called a unit crest or referred to by the initialism DUI, the Distinctive Unit Insignia is worn by all Soldiers (except General Officers) centered on the shoulder loops of the Army Green Service Uniform (AGSU) and the blue Army Service Uniform (Enlisted only) with the base of the insignia toward the outside shoulder seam (DUIs are
+Distinctive Unit Insignias are worn by all Soldiers (except General Officers) centered on the shoulder loops of the Army Green Service Uniform (AGSU) and the blue Army Service Uniform (Enlisted only) with the base of the insignia toward the outside shoulder seam (DUIs are

 Related Items